owncloud-archive/documentation/admin_manual/configuration/server/security/ransomware-protection.rst

 Ransomguard Restorer            ``occ ransomguard:restore <timestamp> <user>`` A command for administrators to revert all
                                                                                operations in a user account that occurred after a certain point in time.
+Ransomguard Lock                ``occ ransomguard:lock <user>``                Set a user account as read-only.
+This prevents any
+                                                                               further changes to the account.
+Ransomguard Unlock              ``occ ransomguard:unlock <user>``              Unlock a user account which was set to read-only.
 =============================== ============================================== ========================================================

 .. note::